Th3F4nd1t/FTA-Buddy/extension/FMS-Integration.md

 # FTA Buddy - FMS Integration Overview

 FTA Buddy's browser extension connects to FMS at `10.0.100.5` using SignalR push subscriptions for live data and REST API calls for everything else.

-The general approach is to use SignalR wherever possible and only hit REST endpoints when needed: once on startup, in response to a specific event, or periodically when there's no push alternative.
+The original inspiration for creating this app was to be able to see the field monitor on your phone or tablet device, without the risk of causing FMS to lag if the device has poor signal.
+A single SignalR client running FTA Buddy can serve many wireless clients at the event with no additional load on FMS.

 The SignalR connection model is based directly on how the official FMS Field Monitor and Audience Display work.
-FTA Buddy subscribes to the same hubs and events those tools use, and does nothing to modify or interfere with FMS.

-The extension's role is purely data collection.
+FTA Buddy listens to the same data streams that power the official Field Monitor.
+The only actions that write back to FMS are the standard FTA App note endpoints, allowing notes created in FTA Buddy to remain synchronized with the official FTA App.

+The extension acts only as a lightweight data relay.
 It receives or fetches data from FMS, then forwards it to a remote FTA Buddy server for storage and processing.
-All the heavy lifting (analysis, display, storage) happens on that server, not locally and not on the FMS network.
-This means the extension should not have any meaningful impact on FMS performance.
+All the heavy lifting (analysis, storage, relaying) happens on that server, not locally and not on the FMS network.

 ---

 ## SignalR Hubs

-The extension connects to four SignalR hubs.
+The extension connects to three SignalR hubs.
 All connections use automatic reconnect with exponential backoff (capped at 2 min), a 30-second server timeout, and a 15-second keep-alive interval.

 ### `fieldMonitorHub`